The Golden Age (Nowra play): Plot summary

-Francis Morris, a young, enthusiastic engineer from Melbourne, and his wealthy friend Peter, a geologist from Hobart, depart on an endeavor of exploring the wilds of Tasmania.
+Francis Morris, a young, enthusiastic engineer from Melbourne, and his wealthy friend Peter, a geologist from Hobart, depart on an endeavour of exploring the wilds of Tasmania.
 After becoming lost in the wilderness, they stumble upon a group of people who have been living in isolation since the mid-19th century.

 Because of this social seclusion the tribe has developed its own unique language and culture constructed upon the social conventions of Regency England.
 Upon returning to Hobart, the pair informs Peter's father Dr William Archer of the group, and he arranges for their integration back into civilization.

-The group does not integrate into society well in relation to their mental and physical incapacitates.
+The group does not integrate into society well in relation to their mental and physical incapacities.
 They are seen as "an endorsement of Nazi beliefs" and, as a result, the tribe is imprisoned in an asylum.
 In the meantime, with the advent of World War II, Peter and Francis are sent to Europe to fight.
 In the years that follow, one by one each member of the group dies, with the exception of Betsheb, leaving her suffering "profound depressions" and in an unfit condition to be released, so for another year she remains at New Norfolk Asylum, during which time she is given shock treatment.

 Francis is eventually sent back to Australia.
 Having been disillusioned and traumatized by the events of the war, as well as resentful of the Australian attitude towards our history and mistakes, Francis elects to live with Betsheb once more in the wilderness, taking her back home.